algolia/instantsearch/docgen/src/guides/custom-backend.md

 Throughout this guide, you’ve learned:

-- How to handle Algolia requests on a proxy server
+- How to handle Algolia requests coming from InstantSearch on your own backend
 - How to create a custom search client calling this server
 - How to plug the search client to InstantSearch